 * Starting price per month

 - Dedicated: Returns structured JSON with key data fields from Facebook pages.
-These APIs are specifically designed for Facebook, providing higher accuracy.
+These APIs are specifically designed for Facebook and provide higher accuracy.

 - General-purpose: Not Facebook-specific but can be adapted for Facebook data scraping through custom parsing.